aaron3993/aaron3993/README.md

 My name is Aaron and I am highly motivated to keep learning.
 I am a recent graduate of the Lighthouse Labs bootcamp from Toronto, and am very excited to begin my career as a developer!

 - 🔭 I’m currently working on solving katas and algorithms to improve my problem solving skills
-- 🌱 I’m currently collaborating on a React with node/express project

 <!--
 **aaron3993/aaron3993** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.